modin-project/modin/docs/flow/modin/core/execution/python/implementations/pandas_on_python/index.rst

 PandasOnPython Dataframe implementation
 =======================================

-This page describes implementation of :doc:`base Dataframe Objects </flow/modin/core/dataframe/index>` specific for `PandasOnPython` backend.
+This page describes implementation of :doc:`Modin PandasDataframe Objects </flow/modin/core/dataframe/pandas/index>` specific for `PandasOnPython` backend.
 Since Python engine doesn't allow computation parallelization, operations on partitions are performed sequentially.
 The absence of parallelization doesn't give any perfomance speed-up, so ``PandasOnPython`` is used for testing purposes only.